apache/comdev-site/source/companies/benefits.md

 customers, and building strategic partnerships with other companies working in the same space.

+And by collaborating with your peers on the common tasks, you'll be able to better focus on what is your unique business differentiators.
+Collaborate on what all share; Compete where you excel.

 *The benefits of open source participation compound over time, creating sustainable competitive advantages and fostering innovation that drives long-term business success.*